tulip-control/tulip-control/doc/dev_guide.rst

 Version naming
 --------------

-(Copied verbatim from an email sent by Richard Murray on the TuLiP-discuss mailing list on 17 May 2011.)

-For version numbers, the style I like is N.mx where
+For version numbers, the style is N.m.x where

 * N = major version; everything that worked before could break
 * m = revision; most functions should work, but might need (minor) modifications
 * x = minor revision; code that ran should continue running

-So, if you go from version 1.2c to 1.2d, then no interfaces should change, code should continue to run, etc.  If you go from 1.2d to 1.3a, then there might be changes in some arguments lists or other small things, but previous functionality still in place (somewhow).
+So, if you go from version 1.2.2 to 1.2.3, then no interfaces should change, code should continue to run, etc.  If you go from 1.2.3 to 1.3.0, then there might be changes in some arguments lists or other small things, but previous functionality still in place (somewhow).
-If you go from 1.3a to 2.0a, then we can make whatever changes we want.
+If you go from 1.3.0 to 2.0.0, then we can make whatever changes we want.

-None of these version numbers would go in individual files, but would be a label for the entire package.
+None of these version numbers go in individual files, but the version number is a label for the entire package.

 Advice